 The Disorders that Make Men Hate, Hurt and Kill Women

 It’s time to look beyond the obvious to the root of femicide, the psycho-dynamics or pathology of the criminal who kills women.

-And many times, the first signs appear in behaviour patterns during childhood and youth and left unattended transition into adulthood.
+And many times, the first signs appear in behavior patterns during childhood and youth which left unattended transition into adulthood.
 One homicide researcher, Vernon Geberth has found a clear link between early manifestations of antisocial personality disorder in the childhood of some serial killers.

 According to the DSM-IV, the essential feature of the disorder is to be found in patterns of irresponsible and antisocial behaviors beginning in childhood or early adolescence and continuing into adulthood.
 Lying, stealing,truancy, vandalism, initiating fights, running away from home, and physical cruelty are typical childhood signs.
 In adulthood the antisocial pattern continues …

-CONCLUSION: Too many of our men have been socialised poorly.
+CONCLUSION: Too many of our men have been socialized poorly.
 Many have been emotionally neglected by their mothers soon after being weaned.
 Poor parenting and unstructured homes have helped created boys who hurt and kill women in adulthood.
 The red flags were there, but for some reason were seen as inconsequential.
-Except that now we are reaping the whirlwind of these antisocial behaviours.
+Except that now we are reaping the whirlwind of these antisocial behaviors.

 Eliminate Male Bias In Classrooms

 Some educators believe that single-gender classes and schools, female-dominated classrooms, less attention paid to boys’ learning styles could help promote gender inequity and male marginalization in our schools.
 While I have no documented evidence of the gender disparities in Jamaica schools, the education outcomes for boys in this country seem to suggest that girls are advancing and boys are straggling behind.
 Making our education system equitable for boys and girls have to be a part of the psychodynamics we look at as we contemplate the way forward.